Canada ETA / Visa requirements for Lithuanian citizens

 The processing period you choose for your eTA application will influence the amount of service fee you must pay.
 When you compare prices, you can choose the most opulent option while staying within your budget.

-- Super urgent: If you work for this company, you could be able to get an eTA in five working hours!
+• Super Urgent: For travelers needing fast approval, processing can be completed in as little as five hours.
 This is the one that, at this particular time, gives you the most comfort.

 The fees related to a Canada visa waiver for Lithuanian citizens can be paid in a number of different methods, including using a debit or credit card, American Express, or PayPal.

 It is important for Lithuanian tourists to buy Canadian health travel insurance prior to their trip.
-And a solid travel insurance policy can alleviate all of your trip-related concerns.
+A reliable travel insurance policy ensures financial protection in case of medical emergencies or unexpected travel disruptions.
 Your travel insurance will protect you financially if you have an accident or become unwell and are hospitalized in Canada.
 Medical treatments in Canada can be costly, so having travel insurance Canada coverage is a good idea.

 The Embassy of Canada in Lithuania: